wazuh/wazuh-documentation/source/user-manual/registering/password-authorization-registration-service.rst

         2019/04/25 15:09:50 ossec-authd: INFO: Accepting connections on port 1515.
 Random password chosen for agent authentication: 3027022fa85bb4c697dc0ed8274a4554

-To enable these changes, you need to **restart** the Wazuh manager:
+Restart the Wazuh manager for the changes to take effect:

   a) For Systemd: